josenk/vagrant-vmware-esxi/README.md

     #  A NOTE about esxi_password / ssh keys!!
     #
     #    If you don't specify a password and do not use ssh
-    #    keys, you wil; be entering your esxi password A LOT!
+    #    keys, you will be entering your esxi password A LOT!
     #
     #    From your command line, you should be able to run
-    #    following command without erros and be able to get to
+    #    following command without an error and be able to get to
     #    the esxi command prompt.
     #
     #      $ ssh root@ESXi_IP_ADDRESS